 In order to properly treat, resolve and prevent aches and pains rooted in the teeth, mouth and jaw, our dentist’s mission is to identify what region or area the pain is coming from.

-Some of the issues Dr. White might survey during his evaluation include:
+Some of the issues Dr. Forbes might survey during his evaluation include:

 - Tooth decay, wear or trauma